sgjohnson455/Mincraftle2/README.md

 - EXCLUDE single item recipies
 - Need way of tossing objects into the void (or like a creative mode delete)
 - Specify colorblind friendly mode

+Additions:
+- could have a easy/medium/hard mode which just increases the number of available ingredients